Search

 Figure 21: 1024K W (CPU Usage)

 Figure 21 highlights CPU usage during 1024K writes.
-When running the workload in the mirror tier, Storage Spaces Direct (S2D) starts with 8% CPU usage at 1 IO depth and consistently holds at 9% across 2, 4, and 8 IO depths.
+With 100% of the workload in the mirror tier, Storage Spaces Direct (S2D) begins at 8% CPU usage at a queue depth of 1 I/O and consistently holds at 9% across queue depths of 2, 4, and 8 I/O.

-In contrast, StarWind VSAN begins at a much higher 24% and remains steady around 25% across all IO depths.
+In contrast, StarWind VSAN begins at a much higher 24% and remains steady around 25% across all I/O queue depths.
 This indicates that S2D consumes approximately 72% less CPU on average, demonstrating significantly more efficient resource utilization compared to StarWind VSAN.

-When the workload spans both tiers of S2D, it continues to exhibit even lower CPU usage, starting at just 4% at 1 and 2 IO depths and modestly rising to 5% at 4 and 8 IO depths.
+When the workload spans both tiers of S2D, mirror and parity, it continues to exhibit even lower CPU usage, starting at just 4% at 1 and 2 I/O queue depths and modestly rising to 5% at 4 and 8 I/O queue depths.

-To gain a deeper understanding of how StarWind VSAN and Storage Spaces Direct perform under specific synthetic conditions, we conducted additional benchmarks focusing on a single VM scenario, with numjobs = 1 and an IO depth of 1.
-Typically, this is the best way to measure storage access latency in the best possible scenario.
+To gain a deeper understanding of how StarWind VSAN and Storage Spaces Direct perform under specific synthetic conditions, we conducted additional benchmarks focusing on a single VM scenario, with numjobs = 1 and an I/O queue depth of 1.
+Typically, this is the best way to measure storage access latency.

 Pattern Numjobs IOdepth IOPs MiB\s Latency (ms)